 Trump has raised millions.
 He may run in 2024, so where will all that money go?

-In the days after the FBI searched former President Trump's residence at his Mar-A-Lago club in Florida, his political action committees raised millions of dollars from supporters.
+In the days after the FBI searched former President Donald Trump's residence at his Mar-a-Lago club in Florida, his political action committees raised millions of dollars from supporters.

 That haul, which was reported by the Washington Post, is a major boost to Trump's PAC fundraising, which was sagging in July.
 Still, at the end of last month, the Save America PAC, Trump's largest PAC, had a whopping $99.1 million on hand — and the millions raised after the Aug.
 8 FBI search added to the former president's massive war chest.